-Women are also more prone to RED-S, which refers to relative energy deficiency in sport.
-This used to be called the "Female Athlete Triad" (disordered eating, menstrual disturbance, low bone density) but was renamed to reflect that it also occurs in men and impacts more than the three original areas described initially.
+Women are also more prone to RED-S: Relative Energy Deficiency in Sport.
+This used to be called the "Female Athlete Triad" (disordered eating, menstrual disturbance, low bone density) but was renamed to reflect that it also occurs in men and impacts more than the three original areas originally described.

-Alongside insufficient energy to achieve peak sports performance, RED-S also impacts an athlete's ability to maintain overall optimal health and other bodily functions.
-This can result in irregular periods, recurrent illnesses, mood changes, delayed growth, and development, and nutrient deficiencies.10
+Alongside resulting in insufficient energy to achieve peak sports performance, RED-S also impacts an athlete's ability to maintain overall optimal health and other bodily functions.
+This can result in irregular periods, recurrent illnesses, mood changes, delayed growth and development, and nutrient deficiencies.10

 What injuries are more prevalent in women?

-Research shows that women incur more stress fractures, shoulder injuries, ankle sprains, and ACL injuries than men.11, 12, 13 Low bone mineral density can increase the risk of musculoskeletal injury.
+Research shows that women incur more stress fractures, shoulder injuries, ankle sprains, and ACL injuries in the knee than men.11, 12, 13 Low bone mineral density can increase the risk of musculoskeletal injury.
 This is particularly relevant to athletes diagnosed or previously diagnosed with RED-S and older athletes during menopause.

 Ligamentous laxity (very flexible joints) is more significant in women, explaining why they experience ankle sprains twice as often as men.12 Research has also shown that women are at greater risk of overuse injuries, including stress fractures, tendonitis, and medial tibial stress syndrome (damage to the shin area).14 It has also been shown that female athletes in jumping and cutting sports (football, basketball, lacrosse) are up to six times more likely to sustain a severe knee injury than males.15